chrisgurney/things2md/README.md

 I call this script via the [shell commands community plugin](https://github.com/Taitava/obsidian-shellcommands).
 Recommended configuration as follows:

-1. Add the command per the above example.
-Make sure your path to the things2md.py script is absolute.
+1. Add a command per any of the above examples.
+    - Make sure your path to the things2md.py script is absolute (on my system it's at `/opt/homebrew/bin/python3`).
 1. Click the gear icon for each command, and adjust these settings:
-    - In the _General_ tab, set an alias for the command.
-For example, _tasks_today_ (You'll execute this from a slash command.)
+    - In the _General_ tab, set an alias for the command (e.g., "tasks_today").
+You can execute this from a slash command.
     - In the _Output_ tab, under _Output channel for stdout_ set it to _Current file: caret position_

+That's it!
+You can now execute it from a slash command within any note, placing the output wherever your cursor is.
+Alternately, copy the command's URI (using the link icon under each command) and paste it into a markdown link; clicking that link will execute the command.

 # References